Porsche 356: Legacy

 In 2004, Sports Car International ranked the 356 C tenth on their list of top sports cars of the 1960s.
 It remains a highly regarded collector car, regularly bringing between US$20,000 and well over US$100,000 at auction.
 The limited production Carrera Speedster (with its special DOHC racing engine), SC, Super 90, and Speedster models are among the most desirable.
 Multiple restored Carrera variants (of which only about 140 were made) have sold for values in excess of US$800,000, with the vast majority sold for more than US$300,000 at auction.
-As of December 2015, the most expensive 356 to sell was the daily driver of rocker Janis Joplin that was sold in New York by RM Sotheby's for $1,760,000 (£1,163,630) in 2015.
+As of December 2015, the most expensive 356 to sell was the daily driver of rock singer Janis Joplin that was sold in New York by RM Sotheby's for $1,760,000 (£1,163,630) in 2015.

 Motorsport

 The Porsche 356, close to stock or highly modified, has enjoyed much success in rallying and car racing events.

-At the 1951 Le Mans 24 Hours, Porsche was the first and only German manufacturer to compete.
+At the 1951 24 Hours of Le Mans, Porsche was the first and only German manufacturer to compete.
 Porsche fielded the 356 SL (Super Leicht, super light) "Gmünd-Coupe" with its streamlined aluminum body and covered wheels.
 The debut was a huge success: Auguste Veuillet and his friend Edmond Mouche won the class 751 to 1100 cc and received the flag as 20th overall.

-Several Porsche 356s were stripped down in weight, and were modified in order to have better performance and handling for these races.
+Several Porsche 356s were stripped down in weight and were modified in order to have better performance and handling for these races.
 A few notable examples include the Porsche 356 SL, and the Porsche 356 A Carrera GT.

-In the early 1960s Porsche collaborated with Abarth and built the Porsche 356 B Carrera GTL Abarth coupé, which enjoyed some success in motorsports.
+In the early 1960s, Porsche collaborated with Abarth and built the Porsche 356 B Carrera GTL Abarth coupé, which enjoyed some success in motorsports.